Credit vs Charge: Which card is right for your small business?

 They might look similar, but credit and charge cards have a few key differences.
 Here's what to expect.

 Sponsored by the American Express Platinum Business Card.
-Get 400,000 Membership Rewards Bonus Points when you apply by 18 May 2022, are approved, and spend $12,000 within in the first 3 months.
-New American Express Card Members only.
-T&Cs apply.
+Earn 200,000 Membership Rewards® Bonus Points when you spend $8,000 on eligible purchases on your new American Express Platinum Business Card within 3 months of your approval date.
+Available for new American Express Card Members only.

 Sometimes, we use the term credit card a little too ubiquitously.
 Technically, they're not all credit cards.
 Some of them are actually charge cards.